RESEARCH STARTER

 The Fur Trade

 European migration to North America was primarily motivated by economic interests.
 The first phase of European-Indian relations revolved around the fur trade, which required the incorporation of Indian labor.
 The early period of the fur trade is marked by relative equality among Europeans and native people.
 Indian men and women labored to supply processed hides and pelts for the fur trade.
-In return for their labor, Indians were paid with European trade goods—metal pots, needles, knives, guns, and a variety of domestic goods.
+In return for their labor, American Indians were paid with European trade goods—metal pots, needles, knives, guns, and a variety of domestic goods.
 During this period, those Indian people who obtained European trade goods would redistribute them among tribal members, thus maintaining the tribal ideal of generosity and sharing.
 The trade goods changed the work patterns of both Indian men and women.
 Guns and traps permitted more men to hunt and kill more game, and, in turn, women were required to tan more hides for trade.
-Indian labor during this period was still directed toward the good of the tribe, but increasingly tribal welfare depended on sources outside the tribe.
+American Indian labor during this period was still directed toward the good of the tribe, but increasingly tribal welfare depended on sources outside the tribe.

 The fur trade was an important source of labor for American Indians, but the fur trade period ended as animal populations decreased and as European fashion changed.
 The decline in the fur trade coincides with the emergence of the United States and marks a period of change in the economic position of Indians.
 Indians were no longer needed as laborers in the new economy.
-The European American population was rapidly increasing and there was an increased desire for land.
+The European American population was rapidly increasing, and there was an increased desire for land.
 Indians became a hindrance in this emerging economic system.
 The relative lack of demand for Indian labor, coupled with the high demand for Indian land, caused the US government to remove Indians from areas coveted by European Americans and resettle them on poor lands.

 The Reservation System